reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 ## Writing effects in practice {/*writing-effects-in-practice*/}

 Writing effects is the hardest part of writing React apps.
 It's okay to feel intimidated!
 When you write JSX, React takes care of [translating declarative code into imperative commands](/learn/reacting-to-input-with-state#how-declarative-ui-compares-to-imperative).
 But when you write effects, you are doing this translation yourself.
-It takes some practice to get comfortable.
-Let's walk through some common examples.
+It takes some practice to get comfortable, so let's walk through some examples.

 ### Example: controlling a video player {/*example-controlling-a-video-player*/}